Poland's Economy as an Environment

 Share this page

-Today, Poland is the largest economy in Central and Eastern Europe (CEE), with a 30% share of the region’s total GDP ($1.9 T).
+Today, Poland’s economy is the largest in Central and Eastern Europe (CEE), with a 30% share of the region’s total GDP ($1.9 T).
 As pointed out by McKinsey&Company’s Poland 2030 report, the development of the Polish economy over the past few decades has been impressive.
 In fact, the country has demonstrated unique economic performance starting from 1990s.
-Since the first transformations that began after the end of the Cold War, Poland’s economy has been continuously growing, becoming the biggest contributor to the GDP of the European Union among the CEE region.
+Since the first transformations that began after the end of the Cold War, Poland’s economy has been continuously growing, becoming the biggest contributor to the GDP of the European Union in the CEE region.
 As a consequence, the economy is now so mature that Poland no longer needs to chase the European champions: it can start charting its own development path.

 Source: World Bank

-The increasingly innovative nature of the Polish economy – together, of course, with its increasingly solid foundations – means, as we have already mentioned, that Poland is coping much better than many other countries with challenges such as the crisis caused by COVID-19 and war in Ukraine.
-Moreover, according to World Bank, the Polish economy was not only more resistant to the COVID pandemic than other countries in the region but even benefited from the effects of the crisis (see NFP’s article here).
+The increasingly innovative nature of the Poland’s economy – together, of course, with its increasingly solid foundations – means, as we have already mentioned, that Poland is coping much better than many other countries with challenges such as the crisis caused by COVID-19 and war in Ukraine.
+Moreover, according to the World Bank, the Polish economy was not only more resistant to the COVID pandemic than other countries in the region but even benefited from the effects of the crisis (see NFP’s article here).
 Many global manufacturing and service companies look for additional savings as a result of the crisis, e.g. by moving some of their structures to countries with lower employment costs (see, for example, the decisions by Alstom, Santander, Netflix, or Volvo which we cover in our News section).

 The IT industry is one of the best examples in this case.
 The pandemic has confirmed that remote work can be implemented much more broadly than previously thought, stimulating cooperation with contractors from different countries and continents.
 Therefore, the COVID-19 impact on the Software House industry in Poland report (available to download here) observes among other things the fast development of outsourcing from the second half of 2020 (which is a kind of a repeat from the years 2000 and 2009) and states that the Polish IT sector will surely be a beneficiary again.
-This thesis is confirmed by the data from the report The IT/ICT Sector in Poland – report 2023 that shows, that the total number of companies operating in the ICT sector in Poland after 2021 exceeded 100 000.
-While the value of telecommunications and IT services provided to foreign partners, either by Polish companies themselves or foreign entities registered in Poland, reached a historic high of nearly EUR 10 billion in 2021.
+This thesis is confirmed by the data from the report The IT/ICT Sector in Poland – report 2023 which shows, that the total number of companies operating in the ICT sector in Poland after 2021 exceeded 100 000.
+The value of telecommunications and IT services provided to foreign partners, either by Polish companies themselves or foreign entities registered in Poland, reached a historic high of nearly EUR 10 billion in 2021.
 This is an almost 90% increase when compared to 2017 figures.

-The great thing is also the fact that Poland continues to be among the best locations in the world to start and grow a business (given all the factors involved).
-This is manifested, for example, in the growing number of newly created startups, including those with high innovation potential.
-According to Global Startup Ecosystem Index 2022, Poland’s economic growth and talented entrepreneurs indicate that the country has a strong foundation for powerful startup ecosystems.
-This trend is difficult to stop, even in the face of global crises since, as shown by the European Business and Innovation Centre Network, all scenario analysis by economic institutions and organizations at the continental level show a possible future progression of the Polish startup ecosystem.
-Examples of this trend are easily found in, among others, in Digital Campions CEE report 2021, which states that almost one in two companies in the ranking of the 100 largest innovative technology companies in the CEE region comes from Poland.
-And what is worth mentioning, among those companies predominate startups in enterprise software, marketing solutions and game development, which creates Poland a booming hub for the ICT industry.
+This trend is difficult to stop, even in the face of global crises since, as shown by the European Business and Innovation Centre Network, all scenario analyses by economic institutions and organizations at the continental level show a possible future progression of the Polish startup ecosystem.
+Examples of this trend are easily found in, among others, in Digital Champions CEE Report 2024, which states that almost one in two companies in the ranking of the 100 largest innovative technology companies in the CEE region comes from Poland.
+And what is worth mentioning, is among those companies predominate startups in enterprise software, marketing solutions, and game development, which makes Poland a booming hub for the ICT industry.

 The same trend can be seen in the growing number of new branches of international companies, which gain savings and other very important benefits for their operations by locating their structures in Poland.
 The latter benefits are not as readily available in other parts of the world that are popular with investors.
 As reported by Reuters, while service centers in Asia can offer lower costs, Central and Eastern Europe offers geographical and time-zone proximity to Western Europe and North America, with a deep pool of multi-lingual workers.
 And it goes without saying, that Poland enjoys the highest degree of familiarity and proximity to Western Europe and a deep cultural connection with the U.S. This, combined with EU legal protection, makes Poland a safer investment destination with less perceived risk.